Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 Factors that influence prognosis include:

-Recurrence of thyroid cancer can occur many years after treatment.
-Ongoing monitoring can help with early detection of late recurrences.
+Recurrence of thyroid cancer can happen many years after treatment.
+Regular monitoring provides early detection of thyroid cancer that develops later.

 Adjusting to a thyroid cancer diagnosis can be challenging for families.
-Although the prognosis is generally very good, the disease requires lifelong management through medication and monitoring.
-Support needs may increase during life transitions such as adolescence and young adulthood as patients gain independence.
-Adjustment challenges may also be greater for patients who experience thyroid cancer a second cancer.
+Although the prognosis is generally good, the disease requires lifelong management with medication and monitoring.
+Your child may need more support as they go from adolescence to young adulthood and gain independence.
+Adjustment challenges may also be greater for patients who have thyroid cancer as second cancer.

-Patients receiving radioactive iodine therapy should be followed for potential long-term and late effects of treatment.
-Special considerations include:
+Doctors recommend that patients receiving radioactive iodine therapy be followed for possible long-term and late effects of treatment.
+These can include: